 A fail means that, based on the exam results, the Advisory Committee either judges the student has not demonstrated the intellectual potential to do doctoral research or has not shown the necessary computational background to do research in the chosen area.
 Each part of the exam may be taken a second time.

-The Advisory Committee determines the format and makeup of the speciality exam.
+The Advisory Committee determines the format and makeup of the specialty exam.
 This exam tests the student’s intellectual potential and knowledge in her/his chosen area of research.
 Possible formats for this exam are a written or oral exam on selected research papers or the writing of a critical summary of selected research papers.
-The speciality exam is often combined with the dissertation proposal.
+The specialty exam is often combined with the dissertation proposal.
 In this case, the student makes a public presentation of the proposed dissertation research, followed by a closed session in which the Advisory Committee administers the exam and provides detailed comments on plans for the dissertation.

-As with the computational exam, the Advisory Committee will review speciality exam results to determine pass, conditional pass, or fail, and again a vote of 75 percent is required for a pass or conditional pass.
+As with the computational exam, the Advisory Committee will review specialty exam results to determine pass, conditional pass, or fail, and again a vote of 75 percent is required for a pass or conditional pass.
 In the case of a conditional pass, the actions of the Advisory Committee parallel those outlined above for the computational exam.

-The computational exam should be taken by the end of the second year of residence; the speciality exam should be taken within one academic year of passing the computational exam.
+The computational exam should be taken by the end of the second year of residence; the specialty exam should be taken within one academic year of passing the computational exam.
 Though a CSE student is not required, for example, to take the computational exam until the end of the second year, s/he is advised to take it as soon as feasible.

 After each part of the qualifying examinations, the Advisory Committee may, if it wishes, meet with the student to discuss the results and/or contents of the examination.
 The Advisory Committee may wish to meet with the student before determining the outcome, i.e., pass, fail, or conditional pass, of an exam.
 Follow the timeline to submit exam results.